AnnieDoDo/WiFiGuard_Intelligent_Wireless_Network_Analysis/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;To investigate further, I switched to monitoring the host device directly instead of capturing Wi-Fi packets.
 This approach successfully captured the expected packets, including HTTPS and QUIC.
 However, the root cause of the limited packet capture remains unclear.
 I’ll need to explore other potential directions to fully understand the issue. <br><br>
 3. Exploring Unfamiliar Protocol Packets: Identifying Analytical Opportunities <br><br>
 &nbsp;&nbsp;&nbsp;&nbsp;Unfamiliar protocol packets hold untapped potential, but developing an analyzer for them is a challenging process.
 Deciding what data to extract and how to analyze it often feels like navigating a maze—testing ideas, hitting dead ends, and constantly reevaluating approaches.
 The struggle lies in understanding what each packet reveals and connecting it to meaningful insights about device roles, network topology, or anomalies.
 This iterative process, though torturous, is essential to uncover actionable information hidden in the data.

-1) Introduction to the problem: what's the objective and why it's important; (1-2 slides)

-2) Overview: What you do on a high level (e.g., here's an end-to-end system and you build xx, yy, and/or change zz to realize your objective); If you did any literature study and/or paper analysis, present it here as well; (1-2 slides)

-3) Implementation Details: Present what you have built.
-The used libraries, tools, etc. You could put photos of your systems or screenshots of the code you wrote; (2-4 slides, depending on how much you implemented)

-4) Challenges addressed: Showcase 2-3 major obstacles in your project and how you solve them; (1 slide with a few bullet points)

 5) Evaluation and Demo: Find proper metrics to demonstrate that your implementation works well.
 Conduct a live or recorded demo if possible, or a recorded demo; (2-3 slides)